ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font.md

 {@snippet features/custom-font-size-numeric-options}

-## Configuring font color and font background color features
+## Configuring the font color and font background color features

 Both font color and font background color features are configurable and share the same configuration format.